 Recognition Award Information

 Annually, the American Trauma Society, PA Division (ATSPA) recognizes individuals or organizations carrying out the mission of trauma prevention in Pennsylvania.
-ATSPA is pleased to announce the nomination period in now CLOSED!
-Winners were be honored at our 2022 Annual ATSPA Trauma Prevention Conference.
-This conference was be held April 5th and 6th, 2022, at Kalahari Resort & Conference Center in Pocono Manor.
+ATSPA is pleased to announce the nomination period will open Wednesday, November 8!
+Awardees will be honored at our 2024 ATSPA Annual Conference.
+This conference will be held April 23 and 24, 2024, at the Lancaster Marriott at Penn Square, in Lancaster.
 If you are planning to submit a nomination, please review the guidelines below.
 These guidelines may be subject to change and you should always carefully review any updated nomination guidelines in the future.

 Barbara Esposito Excellence in Trauma Nursing Award: